 Common Causes Of TBI In Providence, Rhode Island

-Traumatic brain injuries TBI can be caused by a number of different situations.
+Traumatic brain injuries can be caused by a number of different situations.
 A personal injury accident is caused by the negligence or reckless behavior of another individual.
-Victims of personal injury TBI often suffer long term damage and physical pain from an injury caused by no fault of their own.
+Victims of personal injury resulting in traumatic brain injuries often suffer long term damage and physical pain from an injury caused by no fault of their own.

 Common causes of traumatic brain injury include:

 - Car accidents

 - Any blow to the body which causes the head and brain to move quickly back and forth

 If you or a loved one have suffered a traumatic brain injury due to the actions of another person, a law firm specializing in TBI litigation can help you recover damages.
 Marasco and Nesselbush is an award winning Providence law firm with over 20 years experience in personal injury law.
 Marasco & Nesselbush has the expertise to successfully settle your case.
 Call Now (401)443-2999.

 Symptoms of Traumatic Brain Injury

 Victims of a brain tissue injury may show symptoms right away or may develop problems hours or days after a car accident or other personal injury.
 Indications of TBI vary from person to person and may change during recovery depending on the severity of the injury.

 - Memory loss